SimonHegele/LUTR/README.md

 Running agat_sp_convert_sp_gxf2gxf.pl from [AGAT] (https://github.com/NBISweden/AGAT)
 on lutr.gff is recommended for the removal of duplicated isoforms

-# 3 Assembly pipeline
+# 3 Additional scripts

-LUTR comes with an assembly pipeline, for usage information:
+LUTR comes with two additional scripts:
 ```
 assembly -h
+noUTR -h
 ```

+**assembly**<br>
+Assembly pipeline
+- Short read mapping with STAR (or input of mapped reads)
+- Long read mapping with Minimap2 (or input of mapped reads)
+- Assembly with StringTie

 ## 4 LUTR workflow